Comparing Garmin's elite outdoor watches can be complicated—this guide clears up the confusion and helps you pick between Fenix and Epix.

 The breadth of the tracking experience offered in each edition of these watch lines is immense, meaning it’s virtually impossible to summarize it all in just one section.
 Whichever you choose, you’re getting gold-standard activity tracking accuracy, in-depth feedback on the watch and in Garmin Connect, and more sports profiles than you’ll know what to do with.

-There are now also guided strength training plans tailored for different disciplines – including trail running and skiing – while premium features debuted on the Epix Pro – like Endurance Score and Hill Score – are also available, as you would expect.
+Guided strength training plans tailored for different disciplines—including trail running and skiing—are now also available, while premium features debuted on the Epix Pro—like Endurance Score and Hill Score—are also available, as you would expect.

-These are the key upgrades Garmin’s given the Fenix 8 from the Epix Pro, though it’s also possible the software additions come to the latter over the coming year.
+These are the key upgrades Garmin has given the Fenix 8 from the Epix Pro, though it’s also possible the software additions will come to the latter in 2025.

-Interestingly, while we wouldn’t necessarily recommend upgrading from the Epix Pro to the Fenix 8 for any of the above, we think it’s slightly more enticing for Epix users given the hardware differences.
-Not only do the hardware differences have a decent impact on activity tracking, but the Epix also doesn’t have the necessary design (like the Fenix 8 /Epix Pro) for Garmin’s ECG feature.
+Again, we wouldn’t necessarily recommend upgrading from the Epix Pro to the Fenix 8 for any of the above.
+However, the hardware differences make it slightly more enticing for standard Epix users.
+These changes have a decent impact on activity tracking, but the Epix (Gen 2) also doesn’t have the necessary design (like the Fenix 8 /Epix Pro) for Garmin’s ECG feature.

-Now, the health tracking on Garmin still has a fairly small scope – with major features like sleep tracking and HRV Status still very much geared around your training – but it’s a consideration nonetheless.
+Now, Garmin’s health tracking has a reasonably small scope, with significant features like sleep tracking and HRV Status still very much geared toward training.
+Yet, it’s a consideration nonetheless.

 Battery life